keinerweiss/InkscapeMockupMachine/README.md

 TODOs
 =====
-* Do not change layer configuration in the active file after export.
 * Append the current configuration to the config file (as a setup help for the user)
 * Activate a constellation using the config file